 Prior to joining Samaritan Counseling Center, she worked at the Family Sunshine Center and Family Justice Center counseling victims of intimate partner violence.
-As an Associate Licensed Counselor she counsels adults, couples and adolescents and divides her time between Samaritan Counseling Center and partnering with Valiant Cross Academy as an in-house counselor.
+She counsels adults, couples and adolescents and divides her time between Samaritan Counseling Center and partnering with Valiant Cross Academy as an in-house counselor.

 Saralu P. Belkofer, M.S., L.P.C.